abd-msyukyu-odoo/lemin/readme.md

 ## Controls

-You can chose attach the camera to a random ant and change de speed in the menu below.
+You can chose to attach the camera to a random ant and change the speed in the menu below.

 You can move the camera using the mouse and `Ctrl + leftClick` or `rightClick`.